-The course equips students with the necessary knowledge, understanding and skills required for success in current and future employment in the Graphic Design sector - or the opportunity for progression to further ‘top-up’ study on the BA (Hons) Creative Practice (top up) Graphic Design course here at Sheffield College or the BA (Hons) Graphic Design course at Sheffield Hallam University or courses at other institutions.
+The FdA Graphic Design equips students with the necessary knowledge, understanding and skills required for success in current and future employment in the Graphic Design sector - or the opportunity for progression to further ‘top-up’ study on the BA (Hons) Creative Practice (top up) Graphic Design course here at Sheffield College or the BA (Hons) Graphic Design course at Sheffield Hallam University or courses at other institutions.
 The qualification has a strong vocational and industrial focus designed to meet the needs of the design industry.
 Students graduate with a high-level of creative and professional skills, knowledge and expertise derived from a curriculum that places emphasis on work-based learning experiences and practice.

-Year One Modules (all core modules) -
+Year One (all core modules):

-The Approach to Assessment and Feedback within the Programme:
+The Approach to Assessment

 Methods of assessment and feedback, including moderation/internal and external verification and the requirements for progression through the programme, are explained during induction.
 They will be reinforced at all module briefings and at relevant times during tutorials.
 The course incorporates Formative, Summative and Diagnostic assessments that are regarded as positive learning tools.
 Peer assessment also plays a vital role in your development and educational ‘growth’.
 These assessment strategies will support your understanding of your learning processes and are designed to engage you as an active participant in the development of all aspects of your learning.
 These strategies also help to promote autonomous learning and self-evaluation as vital elements within the overall learning process.